Coco Rocha: Film and television appearances

 Rocha appeared in The September Issue, a 2009 fly-on-the-wall documentary film about American Vogue magazine.

 Rocha appeared as a guest judge on episode 8 of season 2 of the reality competition show Project Runway Canada in 2009, where the challenge for contestants was to create a dress for Rocha to wear.
 She hosted the 2010 MTV Video Music Awards white carpet.
 On October 19, 2011, she appeared as a guest judge on America's Next Top Model, where host and head-judge, Tyra Banks, referred to her as "The Queen of Posing".
 The short documentary Letters to Haiti featured Rocha and fellow model Behati Prinsloo delivering supplies to Haiti after the 2010 earthquake; it was shot by Rocha's husband, James Conran.
 The movie premiered in Toronto in October and New York in December 2011.

 In 2013, Rocha was one of three coach/judges (along with Karolina Kurkova and Naomi Campbell) on the first season of the Oxygen network reality show The Face.
 She did not return for the second season.

 In 2015, in the 9th cycle of Australia's Next Top Model, Rocha appeared in the series' ninth episode, where the final four traveled to New York.
 She also appeared in season 14 of Project Runway as a guest judge on a challenge where the designers took their inspiration from Finding Neverland on Broadway.

 In 2022, in episode 12 of season 19 of Project Runway, the designers made an evening dress for Rocha to model and be photographed wearing (in lieu of a runway presentation).
 She also served as guest judge.
-That same year, she also appeared as a guest judge in episode 7 of season 17 of Germany's Next Top Model.
+That same year, she also appeared as a guest judge in episode 7 of season 17 of Germany's Next Top Model, a role she reprised in season 18 a year later.

+In 2025, Rocha was named as the host of the Project Runway Canada reboot on Crave.

 Writing and online presence

 Rocha wrote the foreword to Canadian fashion reporter Jeanne Beker's book Struttin It!, about the modeling profession.
 In March 2011, she announced the launch of her new website said to contain almost 10,000 pictures covering her entire career as a model so far.

+In April 2012, Rocha became the first high-fashion model to have more than one-million followers on the social media platform Google+.
 In 2014, Rocha released the book Study of Pose with photographer Steven Sebring, an encyclopedia of 1000 poses modeled by her, including those from her influences like Botticelli's Venus and Jessica Rabbit.